On this page we have attempted to answer all the most common questions that we get asked about buying and owning a holiday caravan.

 What are the costs to leave the park?

 You will need to settle your outstanding electricity bill.
 Then if you sell the caravan to us, there is no additional charge.
 If you sell the caravan off-site, a desite fee will be payable for us to disconnect the caravan and move it off its pitch.
 If the caravan reaches the end of it’s life and cannot be moved because the chassis has deteriorated, then a break and dispose fee will be payable.

 This page has been created to help people understand the process of buying and owning a holiday caravan.
 It does not constitute a legal agreement.
-Figures have been provided to give you a rough idea of the costs involved, but are subject to change at any time.
+Figures have been provided to give you a rough idea of the costs involved.
 Rules and conditions may vary on some parks.
 When you buy a caravan you will be given a Site Licence, Terms & Conditions, and Park Rules, which contain all the current rules and regulations governing your stay on that park.
 Please report any mistakes on this page to us.